ladybug-tools/spider/gbxml-sample-files/save-changes-samples/README.md

 ### 2018-03-06 ~ Current Priority

 The current priority is to fix Save Changes over Save Edits.
 A good reason being that fixes to Save Changes is likely to fix issues with Save Edits but not _vice versa_.
-Also Save Changes can be used to build test cases for Save Changes errors but not _vice versa_.
+Also Save Changes can be used to build test cases for Save Edits errors but not _vice versa_.